-When receiving a packet that contains an AoD Supplemental, the receiver shall not switch antennae.
+When receiving a packet that contains an AoD Supplemental, the receiver does not need to switch antennae.
 When receiving a packet that contains an AoA Supplemental, the receiver shall perform antenna switching at the rate and according to the switching sequence configured by the Host (see [Vol 6] Part A, Section 4.X).
-In both cases the receiver shall take an I&Q sample each microsecond during the reference period and an I&Q sample each sample slot (thus there will be 8 reference I&Q samples, 1 to 37 I&Q samples with 2 µs slots, and 2 to 74 I&Q samples with 1 µs slots).
+In both cases the receiver shall take an I&Q sample each microsecond during the reference period and an I&Q sample each sample slot (thus there will be 8 reference I&Q samples, 1 to 37 I&Q samples with 2 µs slots, and 2 to 74 I&Q samples with 1 µs slots, meaning 9 to 82 samples in total).
 The Controller shall report the I&Q samples to the Host.

 Note: In order to obtain good quality data for angle estimation, I&Q samples should be taken at the same point within each I&Q Sampling Window; this starts 0.125 µs after the beginning and ends 0.125 µs before the end of each microsecond period (see Figure X.X+2).
-If 2 µs sample slots are used, the sampling shall be done during the latter microsecond.
+If 2 µs sample slots are used, the sampling should be done during the latter microsecond.

 Figure X.X+2: I&Q Sampling Window for 1 µs sample slots.